tranquilo12/streams/README.md

     - [ ] View holiday markers
     - [ ] View earnings markers
     - [ ] Add ta-lib
-        - [ ] Will have to build from source [TA-LIB] (https://github.com/mrjbq7/ta-lib), which may involve rebuilding the entire app into a docker instance to have more control over the stack.
+        - [ ] Will have to build from source [TA-LIB](https://github.com/mrjbq7/ta-lib), which may involve rebuilding the entire app into a docker instance to have more control over the stack.

 - [ ] Implement tabs [using this](https://dash-bootstrap-components.opensource.faculty.ai/examples/graphs-in-tabs/)